 - Manage flares – if it’s your “usual” pain.
 General rule for flare management (create a flare management plan here)

 - <12hrs maintain activity

 - 24-48hrs modify activity

 - 48hrs drop your activity by 50-75%.
 But, try to keep moving despite pain.

 - Be patient – a slow and steady approach minimises flares in pain and improves quality of life

 - Record your progress – to see how far you have come

 What is Pacing?

-Pacing is a strategy used for movement, which helps you maintain regular activity without overdoing things.
+Pacing is a strategy used for movement, which helps us maintain regular activity without overdoing things.
 Pacing teaches us about our pain, current limitations and how we can gradually build on these to do more.
-The aim of pacing is to avoid the “boom and bust cycle” and minimise overdoing things on the good days (“boom”) which leads to undergoing things on the bad days (“bust”).
+The aim of pacing is to avoid the “boom and bust cycle” and minimise over-doing things on the good days (“boom”) which leads to under-doing things on the bad days (“bust”).

 The principles for pacing include: